Fibrinolysis

 This exquisite equilibrium between coagulation and fibrinolysis is vital.

-• Excessive clot formation (thrombosis): If the brakes on coagulation fail, clots can form within intact blood vessels, blocking vital arteries and veins.
+If the brakes on coagulation fail, excessive clot formation (thrombosis) can occur within intact blood vessels, blocking vital arteries and veins.
 This can lead to potentially life-threatening conditions like deep vein thrombosis, pulmonary embolism, and stroke.

 Key Players of Fibrinolysis